JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![Trivy scan of the python:3.9-slim-buster based image](./img/08-trivy-scan-python-slim-buster.png)

 As you could see from the first run, the application contained 126 vulnerabilities.
 From here we have multiple options, validate if we have the latest release?
 In the demo, we deliberately used `python:3.9-slim`.
 Updating to the latest slim version, still flagged quite some vulnerabilities.
-So again, we had the choice to either start targeting each vulnerability (assess exploitability, evaluate if there is an update/workaround) or pick another image that has less features.
+So again, we had the choice to either start targeting each vulnerability (assess exploitability, evaluate if there is an update/workaround) or pick another image that has fewer features.
 In this case I chose the latter and selected Alpine as the new container image. `python-slim` is based on Debian (using glibc) where Alpine is Linux based using musl-libc.
 That means for our Dockerfile to be able to compile we need to update the RUN command that creates the groups to:

 ```dockerfile
 RUN addgroup -S appgroup && adduser -S -G appgroup appuser